t1/junit-5-structure-demo/README.md

 ![grouped-test-run](img/grouped-test-run.png)

-When I group some `Given...` classes, I often add `Given...` classes for all setups, even when they contain only a single test, just to make things symmetrical.

-Sometimes tests share only part of the setup of another test.
+Most real world tests share only part of the setup with other tests.
-You can extract the common setup and add the local setup in the test;
+You can extract the common setup and simply add the specific setup in each test;
 just make sure to express that additional setup step in the name of the test, or you may oversee it.
 When things get more complex, it's probably better to nest several layers of `Given...` classes, even for `Given...` classes with only one test, just to make all setup steps visible at one place, the class names,